 Time Allowed For Bidding

-Generally, Purchasing Services awards the contract to the vendor submitting the lowest bid unless:
+Generally, Purchasing Services awards the contract to the supplier submitting the lowest bid unless:

 - The lowest bidder is not qualified for documented reasons of capacity, reputation, time requirements, or inability to meet written bid specifications.